logo

 Do I need to know how to swim?

-Do you provide sunscreen?
+Do you provide floatation devices?

 What sunscreen can I use and why does it matter?

 Common sunscreens contain chemicals that can harm coral reefs, as the particles are small enough to be absorbed by corals, causing toxicity and coral bleaching.
 Reef-friendly sunscreens are formulated without these harmful chemicals.
 Reef-SAFE sunscreens go a step further by using non-nano particles, which are too large for corals to ingest, helping to preserve marine ecosystems.
-Please avoid sunscreens with oxybenzone, octinoxate, and parabens.
-Consider wearing sun-protective clothing, like long-sleeve rash guards, as an alternative to sunscreen.
-If you choose a mineral-based sunscreen, ensure it is labeled ‘non-nano.’

 What are some Snorkel Safety 101 tips?